It’s no secret that I like to read… a lot. And because of this, people are constantly asking me to recommend books to them.

-So, because people keep asking me, I thought it would be fun to try and make a list of the best 10 productivity-related books I’ve read so far this year.
+So, because people keep asking me, I thought it would be fun to try and make a list of the best 10 productivity-related books I read in the past year.

 But, when I sat down to comb through my notes (I’m a firm believer that everyone should take notes on everything they read read), I found that it was impossible.
 I couldn’t figure out which were the 10 best.
 There were too many good ones (and there are a few I’ve forgotten about, too).

-So, I lowered my ambitions slightly and decided to make a list of 10 of the best productivity-related books I’ve read this year.
+So, I lowered my ambitions slightly and decided to make a list of 10 of the best productivity-related books I’ve read in the last year.
 I’m not saying these are necessarily the best books of the year.
 But they’re the ones that have stuck out to me the most so far.

 Some of the books on this list, as you’ll see, are older, and some are newer; some are written by academics, and some are written by businesspeople; some are about productivity directly, and some aren’t.
 But the thing uniting them all is the fact that each book on this list deals with the strategies and principles needed to become more productive (and, therefore, more successful), and each book has made a positive impact on me personally.
 I hope that they will make a positive impact on your life as well.

-So, in no particular order, here are 10 of the best productivity-related books I’ve read so far this year:
+So, in no particular order, here are 10 of the best productivity-related books I read last year:

 by Gary Keller.